AdobeDocs/primetime.it-IT/help/primetime-ad-insertion/getting-started/set-up-ad-tracking.md

 >[!NOTE]
 >
->Se si imposta `pttrackingmode=simple`, la richiesta API di avvio iniziale restituirà una risposta JSON anziché un documento HLS o DASH.
+>Impostazione di `pttrackingmode=simple` La richiesta API di avvio iniziale restituirà una risposta JSON, anziché un documento HLS o DASH.

 <!-- **Daniel to check.
 The specified file in this statement does not exist.**
 More information about `pttrackingmode`, `pttrackingversion` formats, can be found in [API Reference: Manifest server query parameters](manifest-server-query-parameters.md). -->